min2ha/ukwa-site/content/target/57970/index.en.md

   "start_date": "2017-10-21T09:00:00Z"
 }

-# Priestley International Centre for Climate: Delivering research to underpin robust and timely climate solutions

 The Priestley International Centre for Climate  is unique in bringing together world leading expertise in all the key strands of climate change research.